Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 All you need to do is mix in a source of fat with your coffee.
 The type of fat and amount can vary a lot depending on your preferences.
 Butter, ghee, and MCT oil are some of the most popular options.

-In order to get the fat to mix in with your coffee, you’ll need to use rigorous stirring or an electric mixer.
+To get the fat to mix in with your coffee, you’ll need to use rigorous stirring or an electric mixer.

 2. The Stimulant Nap